Last Updated on October 18, 2025 by George Pavlopoulos

 The orthodox church of Agia Fotini Mantineias rightly ranks among the most peculiar churches in the world.
 Its unusual architecture and interesting background story make Agia Fotini one of the most exciting places in the Peloponnese.
 If you’re on a road trip to the Peloponnese, adding a stop to your itinerary is a must.

 In addition, the nearby archaeological site of Mantinia is a great addition to your trip.
-Although there are only a few things to see there, observing the Arcadian plains and enjoying the distant views of the most unusual orthodox church in Greece will definitely be a highlight of your journey.
+Although there are only a few things to see there, observing the Arcadian plains and enjoying the distant views of the most unusual orthodox church in Greece will be a highlight of your journey.
 The architect claimed that this is a temple connecting civilizations, and even if you’re non-religious, it definitely deserves to be explored and photographed.

 More about the Peloponnese: Ancient Corinth, Nemea, Mycenae, Ancient Epidaurus, Acrocorinth, Sykia